impactoss/impactoss-installation-guide/server-config/categories.md

 IMPACT OSS data model contains the following principal entities:
 - Recommendations: the Recommendations and Treaty Body Observations a State receives from the different UN Human Rights Mechanisms (or Bodies)
-- Actions: the Actions a State defines to address the Recommendations
+- Actions: the Implementing actions a State defines to address the Recommendations
 - SDG Targets (optional): the targets set by the UN for the 17 Sustainable Development Goals (SDGs)
 - Users: the application users